 Why use preinstalled software and dependencies?If your analysis requires software packages that are not part of the default or preconfigured configurations, you could start your interactive application by installing the ones you need on the Persistent Disk.
 However, this approach can turn into a maintenance headache if you have multiple notebooks that require the same configuration commands.
 Here are three reasons to move some of those software installation steps into the application configuration proper.

 You don't have to spend time (and $$) running setup code to install what's needed for your analysis every time you create a new Jupyter Cloud Environment.

 Customizing the application configuration simplifies and standardizes the setup needed to run an application.

-Custom Docker containers and startup scripts put you in control of exactly what version of programming languages and packages to include.
+Custom Docker containers and startup scripts put you in control of your chosen version of programming languages and packages.
 Recording the image URL within the notebook you wish to share is a quick and easy way to spin up and share an identical environment, ensuring that colleagues get the same results.

 To learn more about developing and using custom Docker images in Terra, see these articles on working with containers/Docker.
-Note that you can also use a custom environment to revert to a previous version of the pre-configured environments.
+Note: You can also use a custom environment to revert to a previous version of the preconfigured environments.

 Set a custom environment with a Custom Docker Image

 1. Select Custom Environment from the Application Configuration drop-down menu.

 2. Input the container image, using the format <image name>:<tag>.